phatblat/reflog/www/_posts/2016-01-05-jekyll-twitter-plugin.markdown

 1. Add them to `_config.yml`
 2. Define them as environment variables

-Since I'm tracking my `_config.yml` in git, shared publically on GitHub, I'm opting for #2.
+Since I'm tracking my `_config.yml` in git, shared publicly on GitHub, I'm opting for #2.

 The challenge with environment variables is making sure they are defined whenever you need to run the command that depends on them.
 A simple solution is to add them to your `.bash_profile` or `.zshrc`, but since I'm _also_ [storing that on GitHub](https://github.com/phatblat/dotfiles/blob/master/.zshrc), I'm going to look for another option.